dusk-network/bls12_381-sign/rust/grpc-server/README.md

-# gRPC Client for BLS12-381 Sign
+# gRPC Server for BLS12-381 Sign

-Implementation of a simple IPC-based server to provide a synchronous gRPC interface to the [BLS12-381 library](https://github.com/bls12_381-sign/rust/bls12_381-sign) to external parties.
+Implementation of a simple IPC-based server to provide a synchronous gRPC interface to the [BLS12-381 library](/rust/bls12_381-sign) to external parties.

 ## API definition
 We use protobuf to strictly define the API.
-The schema is available [here](https://github.com/bls12_381-sign/schema/bls12381sig.proto).
+The schema is available [here](/schema/bls12381sig.proto).

 ## Building